 The most important spot is the beautiful Qanat Quartier.
 Inspired by Mediterranean towns, you can see many colorful houses, canals, romantic little bridges, pedestrian squares.
 Plenty of cafes and restaurants here complement your walking tour in The Pearl.

 Unsurprisingly, The Pearl also has a promenade, much smaller but every bit as enjoyable as that of Doha.
 Rows of yachts moored on the pristine turquoise sway lazily, making a picture-postcard view.
 You can also go on many water sports activities from here.

 Katara Cultural Village

 For a break, go visit the well-maintained beach.
-There’s lots of watersports options here.
-Also, you can get to taste authentic arabian cuisine at one of the many top of the class restaurants and cafes here.
-If not doing anything else, at least have a night stroll along the promenade, with beautiful Doha skyline at one side and the brightly colorful shops on the other.
+There are lots of water sports options here.
+Also, you can get to taste authentic Arabian cuisine at one of the many top-of-the-class restaurants and cafes here.
+If not doing anything else, at least have a night stroll along the promenade, with the beautiful Doha skyline at one side and the brightly colorful shops on the other.

 Al Shaqab Equestrian Center

 Surely, you have heard of Arabian horses?
 To some equestrian gurus, there are no finer rides in the world.
 And the Arabs love their horses fiercely!
 You can see when an inexhaustible wealth meets an undying passion in Al Shaqab.